valerialabugr/valerialab-website/content/people/jgarrido.md

 I have specialized in cerebellum modelling, as this small brain centre is tighly related to the coordination and movement.
 I feel mainly attracted by the plasticity mechanisms that support the formation of motor memories and sensorial representations.

-You can find more information about my professional career in [my personal website](http://www.ugr.es/~jesusgarrido/)
+You can find more information about my professional career in [my personal website](http://www.ugr.es/~jesusgarrido/).

+Contact email: jesusgarrido at ugr dot es.